-One Man's Way to Catch Cranky Trout - Bonus Patterns - Fly Fusion
+One Man's Way to Catch Cranky Trout - Bonus Flies - Fly Fusion

 In my 1952 second edition of Ray Bergman’s beefy classic volume, “Trout,” there are dressings for and paintings of 476 wet flies.
 Clearly, you can drown yourself in wet-fly patterns — just as you can with dry-fly, emerger, nymph, and streamer patterns.
-So, I’ll offer a very manageable selection of a few wets that will carry you a long way.
+So, I’ll offer a very manageable selection of a few wets that will carry you a long way. ~ Skip Morris

-What follows are 6 bonus patterns from One Man’s Way to Catch Cranky Trout by Skip Morris.
-Full article can be found in the Spring 2025 Issue.
+Here are 6 bonus patterns from One Man’s Way to Catch Cranky Trout by Skip Morris.
+The full article can be found in the Spring 2025 Issue, now out.

 Alexandra